DinoTheDeveloper/weather-app/README.md

 # Costandino - Weather App
-Hello, i created a weather app that uses an api, and a user has a dashboard with a selected city showcasing its weather.
+This weather app that i created uses an api from OpenWeatherMap, and a user has a dashboard with a selected city showcasing its weather.
 A user is also able to go to the prefernces tab and customise their choice.

-# Weather App
+# Angular version
-This weather app i made is built with Angular v19.
+Please note this is built with Angular v19.

 ## Setup
 1. Please install dependencies: